Skip to Main Content

 • DVDs, CDs, LPs, and children's and young adult literature.

-When you're ready to leave the building, make your way through the gates by the service desk.
-An elevator that leads to the ground floor is available near the stairs.
+To leave the building, exit through the gates by the service desk.
+An elevator leading to the ground floor is available near the stairs.

 High on the walls of the lobby are two more examples of Native American art.